 US distributor: Consortium

-To receive a copy order direct from the Yarn Bombing page on the Arsenal Pulp Press website or ask your local bookseller or yarn shop to stock it for you.
+To receive a copy (with a free yarn bombing button) order direct from the Yarn Bombing page on the Arsenal Pulp Press website or ask your local bookseller or yarn shop to stock it for you.